CVEasy AI Documentation

 How To: Generate Reports

-Go to Reports in the sidebar.
-CVEasy generates professional PDF reports suitable for:
+Go to Reports under Operate in the sidebar.
+CVEasy generates professional reports in HTML and PDF, suitable for:

 - Board presentations, executive summary with risk narrative